Affordable Health Insurance Plans (Obama Care Health Insurance) in Portland, OR

 &

-Obamacare Insurance Exchange is here starting October 2013.
+Obamacare Insurance Exchange began October 2013.
 T.W.
-Morgan Insurance Services is your source for Cover Oregon and the Affordable Care Act Marketplace!
+Morgan Insurance Services is your source for Health Insurance Market Place Aka The Affordable Care Act Marketplace!
+We have access to all the plans that are available through the Market Place.

 T.W.
 Morgan Insurance Services will guide you through the process and selection of your ACA approved health plan.
 We do not charge any extra fees to be your agent.
-You pay the same premium using our agency as if you were on your own.
+You pay the same premium using our agency as if you were on your own in the Market Place, there is no surcharge.
 The benefit of using TW Morgan Insurance Services as your agent, is that you receive guidance and support without any additional charge.
-It's like making a purchase at Home Depot and having someone come with you to assemble your new kitchen.
+It's like making a purchase at your DYI home improvement store and having someone come with you to assemble your new kitchen.
 Our team of experienced health insurance agents will find the right plan for you and your family.
-With over 23 years in business selling health plans in the Northwest, we have the experience to make the transition as smooth as possible.
+With over 35 years in business selling health plans in the Northwest, we have the experience to make the transition as smooth as possible.
 Our agency will also guide you through the process to see if your are eligible for a premium subsidy to lower your out of pocket cost.

 How much will Marketplace health insurance cost?

-Prices of Marketplace plans have not been set yet.
-Prices will be available October 1, 2013, when open enrollment starts and you can begin shopping.
+Prices of Marketplace health plans are set each 4th Quarter of each year to take affect January 1st.
+Prices will be available October when open enrollment starts and you can begin shopping.

 How Marketplace health plans will be priced